briansu2004/udemy-devops-real-projects/005-VaultJenkinsCICD/01_Y_WindowsOnly.md

 ```
 -->

-Then you should be able to see below output
+Then we should be able to see below output

 ```dos
 ====== Data ======